Automatic Symmetry Discovery with Lie Algebra Convolutional Network: Lie Algebra Convolutional Network

 \section{Lie Algebra Convolutional Network}

-The Lie algebra basis $L_i\in \mathfrak{g}$ can be used to construct the Lie group $G$ using the exponential map.
-Similarly, we show that G-conv layers can be constructed using a more basic architecture utilizing the Lie algebra.
+We can use the Lie algebra basis $L_i\in \mathfrak{g}$ to construct the Lie group $G$ with the exponential map.
+Similarly, we show that Lie algebras can also serve as building blocks to construct G-conv layers.
+We propose the Lie algebra convolutional network (L-conv).
 The key idea is to approximate the kernel $\kappa(u)$ using localized kernels which can be constructed using the Lie algebra (Fig. \ref{fig:G-conv2L-conv}).
-This process closely mimics the universal approximation theorem of neural networks.
-Concretely, we will use the Lie algebra to expand G-conv \eqref{eq:G-conv} near the identity $I$.
-This yields basic building blocks from which an arbitrary G-conv can be constructed.
+This is possible because the exponential map is a generalization of a Taylor expansion.
+We show that a G-conv whose kernel is concentrated near the identity can be expanded in the Lie algebra.